-The Benefits of Juicing.
+The Benefits Of Juicing.

 When you extract the juice from your fruit and veggies, you leave all of the indigestible fibrous pulp behind.
-The vitamin and mineral packed juice is easily absorbed by your body so the goodness goes straight to where you need it.
+The vitamin and mineral-packed juice is easily absorbed by your body so the goodness goes straight to where you need it.

 Pack in More Goodness:

-The juicing process removes a lot of the bulk from your drink, so you can pack the vitamins and nutrients from a lot more fruits and vegetables into the same sized glass.
+The juicing process removes a lot of the bulk from your drink, so you can pack the vitamins and nutrients from a lot more fruits and vegetables into the same-sized glass.

-The liquid content of the juice is easy on your digestive system because the fibre has been removed.
+The liquid content of the juice is easy on your digestive system because the fiber has been removed.
 If you have digestive problems then this can be a great way to give your system a break without missing out on any essential nutrients.

-The Benefits of Blending.
+The Benefits Of Blending.